esbmc/esbmc/BUILDING.md

 This is a guide on how to build ESBMC and its supported solvers.

-It has been tested with Ubuntu 19.10, but the steps are mostly the same for other Linux distributions.
+It has been tested with Ubuntu 19.10 and macOS Catalina, but the steps are mostly the same for other Linux and macOS distributions.

 Before starting, note that ESBMC is mainly distributed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), so please make sure to read it carefully.